James Augustine Healy: Family

 In his will, Michael Healy referred to his wife as "my trusty woman, Eliza, mother of my...children."
 Due to the partus sequitur ventrem principle in slave law, children inherited the legal status of their mothers; therefore, the Healy children were born into slavery.
 Michael was unable to directly free his wife and children as manumission required an act of the Georgia General Assembly in exceptional circumstances.
 Before their deaths a few months apart in 1850, Michael and Eliza Healy had planned to relocate with their youngest children to a northern state that prohibited slavery.

+In February 2024, Washington Post writer Bryan Greene established through DNA evidence that the Healy siblings were blood relatives of abolitionist Ellen Craft, likely first cousins based on historical accounts.
+DNA test results showed that a descendant of Martha Healy was the 4th to 8th cousin of three of Crafts' descendants.
+In 1848, Craft escaped slavery in Macon, Georgia, not far from the Healys' birthplace, disguising herself as a white man traveling with her enslaved attendant, her actual husband.
+According to Greene's article, S.T.
+Pickard, the editor of the Portland Transcript, stated in 1893 that Ellen Craft told him that she was the first cousin of Bishop Healy.
+The 2024 DNA results suggest this 131-year old claim was true.

 Racial identity

 Due to their largely European ancestry, the Healy children were light-skinned enough to pass for White and they did not publicize their Black heritage.
 James and his siblings were recorded as White in official documents, such as census records and death certificates.
-In later years, James discouraged biographies and variously described his mother as the daughter of an aristocratic Virginia family or having come from Santo Domingo.
-However, their mixed race was known to some; writing to Archbishop John Hughes in 1859, Bishop John Bernard Fitzpatrick mentioned that Sherwood Healy "has African blood and it shews [sic] distinctly in his exterior."
+In later years, James discouraged biographies and variously described his mother as the daughter of an aristocratic Virginia family or having come from Santo Domingo in the Dominican Republic.
+However, their mixed race was known to some; writing to Archbishop John Hughes in 1859, Bishop John Bernard Fitzpatrick mentioned that James' brother Sherwood Healy "has African blood and it shews [sic] distinctly in his exterior."

 Some three decades after the last of the Healy children died, Jesuit sociologist Albert S. Foley published a book in 1954 that detailed their biracial background.